10 Best Nursing Schools in Houston

 How is the Job Market for Nurses in Houston?

-The Texas Center for Nursing Workforce Studies estimates the demand for nursing jobs in Houston to grow by 54% between 2016 and 2026.
-It’s also estimated that this growth will leave a deficit of almost 60,000 RNs by 2030.
+The Texas Center for Nursing Workforce Studies estimates the demand for nursing jobs in Houston to grow by 54% between 2021 and 2031.
+It’s also estimated that this growth will leave a deficit of almost 60,000 RNs by 2031.
 The outlook for nurse jobs in Houston is very good in terms of job security and income.
 Larger healthcare facilities have hundreds of open nursing jobs in Houston.
-A nurse with a bachelor’s of science in nursing has the best chance of finding a Houston, TX nursing job as someone with a BSN has a broader range of career opportunities available to them.
-In summary, a freshly graduated RN or BSN is looking at an excellent career path with the available nursing jobs in Houston, Texas, and a future outlook for the industry.

-Nurse practitioner jobs in Houston are also in high demand due to the fact the nurse practitioner fulfills a role that’s inbetween that of a nurse and M.D.
+Nurse practitioner jobs in Houston are also in high demand due to the fact the nurse practitioner fulfills a role that’s in-between that of a nurse and an MD.
 It takes longer to earn a degree as a nurse practitioner, but the educational effort is worth undertaking as nurse practitioner jobs in Houston are increasing in number.
-Being a nurse practitioner offers career flexibility in the form of working in areas that are underserved by traditional healthcare professionals.
+A nurse practitioner can work in areas underserved by traditional healthcare professionals.
 Nurse practitioner jobs in Houston can offer a lucrative career, but it’s also possible to find more challenges in the career in and around the Houston area.

 How Much Do Nurses Make in Houston?